George Macdonogh: First World War and after

 In August 1914 he was appointed a GSO1 (Intelligence) at British Expeditionary Force GHQ.
 On 10 December he was promoted to the temporary rank of brigadier general, although this was later antedated to 7 November, and was assigned to the BEF's general staff.
 He performed distinguished service predicting enemy troop movements at the First Battle of Ypres and again predicting an enemy gas attack on the BEF's Second Army in December 1915.

 On Sir William Robertson's promotion from Chief of Staff BEF to CIGS, Macdonogh was brought back to London.
-On 3 January 1916 he was promoted to Director of Military Intelligence at the War Office, with the permanent rank of major-general.
+On 3 January 1916 he was promoted to Director of Military Intelligence at the War Office, with the permanent rank of major general, which was awarded "for distinguished service in the Field".
 By May 1917 he had an accurate picture of the entire German Army in the west, except for a single Landwehr regiment.
 He helped to create the propaganda department MI7(b) which became very active from the summer of 1917.
 He conducted operations to reduce German domestic morale.

 Macdonogh was distrusted by Haig and Haig's intelligence adviser John Charteris, with whom he had an acrimonious correspondence.
 He presented figures to the War Cabinet in October 1917, pouring cold water on Haig's predictions that German manpower would be exhausted by the end of the year.
 An infamous entry in Haig's diary (15 October 1917) mentions that Macdonogh "is a Roman Catholic and is (perhaps unconsciously) influenced by information which reaches him from tainted (that is, Catholic) sources".
 He also predicted the date, time and location of the German March 1918 "Michael" Offensive, as did Charteris.

-He was appointed Adjutant-General to the Forces on 11 January 1918, a post he held until September 1922.
-He was promoted to temporary lieutenant-general in January 1919.
+Macdonogh was appointed Adjutant-General to the Forces on 11 September 1918, a post he held until September 1922.
+He succeeded General Sir Nevil Macready and was promoted to temporary lieutenant general whilst holding this position.
 He was considered for the position of British liaison officer with the White Russian leader Admiral Kolchak, but not appointed.
-He was promoted to permanent lieutenant-general on 10 September 1922.
-He retired from the Army on 11 September 1925.
+He was promoted to substantive lieutenant general on 10 September 1922 and retired from the army on 11 September 1925.

-He was appointed CB in 1915, KCMG in 1917, KCB in 1920 and GBE on retirement.
+Macdonogh was appointed a Companion of the Order of the Bath in 1915, a Knight Commander of the Order of St Michael and St George in 1917, a Knight Commander of the Order of the Bath in 1920, and a Knight Grand Cross of the Order of the British Empire on retirement.